 - Liquids must be cushioned appropriately in case they break and have something to absorb leakage

 If moving pallets or truckloads of carbonated beverages, here is further advice.

-Regulate Shipping Temperature – During winter months, or when traveling through extremely cold areas, shippers can take multiple steps to protect freight from freezing.
+Regulate Shipping Temperature – During the winter months, or when traveling through extremely cold areas, shippers can take multiple steps to protect freight from freezing.

 - Leverage temperature-controlled vehicles

 - Use technology to monitor product temperature during transit